Botomir/Botomir/docs/GettingHelp.md

 ## Getting Help

-DM `Colonel Pineapple#3164` or `wickedscubadog#6957` on Discord if you have any questions not covered by the documentation.
+Join the `Botomir Support` Discord Server [here](https://discord.com/invite/sdXnDWrruS) on Discord if you have any questions not covered by the documentation.

 ## Reporting Issues/Bugs/Feature Requests